emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-on-my-own-mostly-without-any-hard-work.md

 My iTalki lessons quickly became a regular part of my week, with a few months of interruption here and there when I'd move or travel back and forth between the US and Denmark (to visit my partner).
 I'd say I averaged something like one lesson every two weeks over the following year.

 Until I took the B2 Goethe exam, I continued learning German almost exclusively using comprehensible input.
 The only significant change was that I started to try and do some output in German — writing or speaking — at least once a week.
+I barely did any structured "studying" at all.

+> At the end of the day, structured language studying is like a fork.
+It can help you eat, but at the end of the day you're going to need to put some food on it if you want to digest anything.

 I continued booking conversation practice lessons with iTalki tutors and eventually added language exchange to the mix.
 I found a German exchange partner through MyLanguageExchange.com and we've been meeting every couple of weeks to chat since then, and I found an in-person German exchange partner at my new university once I started my Masters in Autumn 2020.